DannyRuchtie/Agents/README.md

     python main.py --llm ollama
     ```

+While running, type `reflect` (optionally `reflect 10`) to have the new Reflection Agent critique the recent conversation and suggest improvements.

 You'll see a welcome message and a `You:` prompt.
 The assistant will automatically select the best model for each request.

 ## 🗣️ Basic Usage